agessler/infopark_kickstarter/README.md

 1. See the **Contributing** section and set up your local fork of the Infopark Kickstarter.
 Make sure that all tests are passing on your local machine.

-2. Go into your generated test application `cd tmp/test_app` and run `rake travis_encrypt` to get a list of secure travis credentials and add them to the `.travis.yml` file.
+2. Go into your local Kickstarter directory and run `rake travis_encrypt` to get a list of secure travis credentials and add them to the `.travis.yml` file.
 Please check these changes in with your next pull request.

 3. Sign in at [Travis](https://travis-ci.org) with your Github Account.